 This is the second part of a two-year course that provides an in-depth study of chemistry.
 IB Chemistry 12 develops the ability to analyze critically scientific literature and to develop manipulative and experimental skills necessary to perform college-level scientific investigations.
 Students participate in structured labs, write research papers, design original research projects, and participate in a required IB interdisciplinary group project.
-Student-centered cooperative learning as well as teacher-directed instruction provides the student a college-level chemistry experience.
+Student-centered cooperative learning as well as teacher-directed instruction provides the student with a college-level chemistry experience.
 The course increases student awareness of global issues pertaining to chemistry.
 The course requires college-level performance and work habits.
-Summer Assignment: REQUIRED
+Summer Assignment: REQUIRED/// IB Assessments: REQUIRED

-IB PHYSICS 11 (IB4580)
+IB03157 11 12 IB PHYSICS 11

-Pre-requisite: overall GPA of 3.0 Credit: One (weighted +1)
+Prerequisite(s): Overall GPA of 3.0 Credit: One (weighted +1)

-This is the first part of a two-year course that provides an in-depth study of topics in physical measurement, mechanics, thermal physics, oscillations and waves, electric currents, fields and forces, atomic and nuclear physics, and energy, power and climate change.
+This is the first part of a two-year course that provides an in-depth study of topics in physical measurement, mechanics, thermal physics, oscillations and waves, electric currents, fields and forces, atomic and nuclear physics, and energy, power, and climate change.
 Students participate in structured labs, write research papers, design original research projects, and participate in a required IB interdisciplinary group project.
 The course requires college-level performance and work habits.
-Summer

-Assignment: REQUIRED
+Summer Assignment: REQUIRED

-IB PHYSICS 12 (IB4590)
+IB03157 12 22 IB PHYSICS 12